kubernetes/website/content/en/docs/reference/scheduling/config.md

    sort pending Pods in the scheduling queue.
 Exactly one queue sort plugin may be enabled at a time.
 1. `PreFilter`: These plugins are used to pre-process or check information about a Pod or the cluster before filtering.
+They can mark a pod as unschedulable.
 1. `Filter`: These plugins are the equivalent of Predicates in a scheduling Policy and are used to filter out nodes that can not run the Pod.
 Filters are called in the configured order.
+A pod is marked as unschedulable if no nodes pass all the filters.
 1. `PreScore`: This is an informational extension point that can be used for doing pre-scoring work.
 1. `Score`: These plugins provide a score to each node that has passed the